 12 August: Presenter: Prof Michael Yarbrough (Politics, John Jay College of Criminal Justice (CUNY, USA).
 ‘By the Authority Vested: The Sociolegal Production of Marital Status in South Africa and Beyond’.
 Discussant: Dr Kezia Batisai (Sociology, UJ).

 19 August: Presenter: Prof Raymond Suttner (Emeritus Prof, UNISA & Rhodes): ‘Re-Thinking Freedom: Re-Reading the Freedom Charter @60’.
 Discussant: Prof Michael Neocosmos (UHURU, Rhodes University).

 26 August: Screening of ‘What Happened to Mbuyisa?’
 [Mbuyisa is the young man carrying Hector Pieterson in the famous image of June 16].
 Discussant: Feizel Mamdoo (Filmmaker). *Venue: Faculty of Humanities Common Room.

 Background and archive

 From 2001 to 2006, the department promoted its in-house Centre for Sociological Research (CSR) as a co-host of the seminar.
-The seminar has enjoyed financial support from the UJ Faculty of Humanities.
-The UJ Department of Sociology and the Department of Anthropology & Development Studies continue to anchor the Wednesday Seminar, the longest running and most regular of the University of Johannesburg's public lectures and seminars.
+The seminar has enjoyed financial support from the UJ Faculty of Humanities and a venue and general support from the Department of Anthropology & Development Studies.
+The UJ Department of Sociology continues to anchor the Wednesday Seminar, the longest running and most regular of the University of Johannesburg's public lectures and seminars.